sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 - [Section 4.3] The observed increase in performance variance with rising question complexity is likely an over-interpretation of expected statistical artifacts.
 The decrease in success probability as complexity grows can be attributed to both increased reasoning difficulty and a higher likelihood of arithmetic errors.
 - [Section 4.4] TODO No-Op results do indeed show statistically significant decrease in performance for all models except ...; taken jointly, ....

+**Final thoughts:**
-**Final thoughts:** We strongly believe that without a rigorous statistical framework, there is a substantial risk of over-interpreting results and drawing misleading conclusions.
+We strongly believe that without a rigorous statistical framework, there is a substantial risk of over-interpreting results and drawing misleading conclusions.<d-footnote>Neither the Frequentist nor the Bayesian religion is perfect, but neglecting statistical analysis altogether would be the worst outcome.</d-footnote>
-We hope that this blog post can serve as a tutorial and can help researchers to perform more rigorous LM evaluations!
+We hope that this blog post can serve as a tutorial and can help researchers to get into the habit of thinking about and performing proper statistical evaluations of LLMs!

 <!-- ### Acknowledgement